Boris Johnson: a terminal case of hubris syndrome | Politics

 Labour may have pushed a little too hard, a little too early.

-For Johnson it appears that the next chapter of his story is about to unfold.
-My sense is that the UK’s first real celebrity politician will – after finishing his long-awaited biography of Shakespeare – reemerge as a no-less hubristic political celebrity.
-(The Conversation) VM
+For Johnson, it appears that the next chapter of his story is about to unfold.
+My sense is that the UK's first real celebrity politician will – after finishing his long-awaited biography of Shakespeare – reemerge as a no-less hubristic political celebrity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)